-There is a robust pandemic and Covid plan in place.
+There are robust pandemic and Covid-19 plans in place.
 Adequate supplies of personal protective equipment were sighted and are available to staff.

 Surveillance data is undertaken.
-Infection incidents are collected and analysed for trends and the information used to identify opportunities for improvements.
-There have been outbreaks since the previous audit which were well managed.
+Infection rates are collected and analysed for trends and the information used to identify opportunities for improvements.
+There have been three outbreaks since the previous audit which were well managed.